-High risk processing comes at a higher price.
-Here are the two most important things being labeled “high risk” brings to your payment processing account:
+High-risk credit card processing comes at a higher price.
+Here are the two most important things being labeled “high-risk” brings to your payment processing account:

 - Higher fees, terms, and restrictions (providers specialized in businesses labeled as high-risk charge fees that are almost always higher than the average, and require rigorous contract conditions)